 Welcome to seanbaileyarchitecture.com.
-This platform showcases some of my personal work and interests throughout my architectural career.
+This platform showcases some of my personal work and interests and life goals throughout my life and career.
 Having recently graduated from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as an architect in London.
+I am constantly looking for bigger and better challenges in my life and truly enjoy pushing myself to new limits.

 – Sean Bailey, 2021